 Less common causes that are serious include

-Spasmodic torticollis (see also see Focal and Segmental Dystonias) is also a less common cause but is not as serious as some causes.
+Spasmodic torticollis (see Focal and Segmental Dystonias) is also a less common cause but is not as serious as some causes.
 It is a severe type of spasm that causes the head to tilt and rotate into an abnormal position.
 Sometimes the spasms are rhythmic, causing the head to jerk.
 The cause may be unknown or may be due to certain drugs or hereditary disorders.

 The following information can help people decide whether a doctor's evaluation is needed and help them know what to expect during the evaluation.
 In the evaluation, doctors first try to identify serious disorders.